Beyond the Classroom

 Use the Wisconsin Discovery Portal to find information about more than 3,000 researchers at UW-Madison, consistently ranked one of the world’s top public research universities.

 International Engineering Studies & Programs (IESP) facilitates studying overseas for UW-Madison engineering students.
 With more than 20 programs, including many with instruction in English, an international experience can help students gain flexibility, adaptability, confidence and cross-cultural skills for the job market and at the same time fulfill your desire for adventure and learning.
-Visit our website and explore the possibilities!

 The UW-Madison campus and the College of Engineering are brimming with opportunities for you to take your ideas to the next level—and in many cases, receive guidance, expert help and cash prizes for your efforts.
 These competitions really do target a variety of interests—whether you like to write or invent, or anything in between.
 And increasingly, our student inventors are also entrepreneurs, founding companies such as EatStreet, PerBlue, Spectrom and FLEx Lighting, among many others.